gbv/coli-rich-web/README.md

 This will:
 - Check that we are on `dev`
-- Run tests and build to make sure everything works
 - Make sure `dev` is up-to-date
 - Run `npm version patch` (or "minor"/"major")
 - **Ask you to confirm the version**